schochastics/signnet/paper.md

-such as `igraph` [@cn-ispcnr-06] and `sna` [@b-snas-08] implement all commonly used network analytic methods but do not offer any functionality for signed networks. `signnet` closes this gap and makes many tools for signed network available in R. The package has already found its place in empirical research [@csr-avacpbsn-22;@fmtk-ergmdsnair-22].
+such as `igraph` [@cn-ispcnr-06] and `sna` [@b-snas-08] implement all commonly used network analytic methods but do not offer any functionality for signed networks. `signnet` closes this gap and makes many tools for signed networks available in R. The package has already found its place in empirical research [@csr-avacpbsn-22;@fmtk-ergmdsnair-22] and the R package `backbone` [@n-brpenb-22] uses the data structure suggested by `signnet` for signed backbones of networks.

 # Implementation details
 The package is modeled with `igraph` compatibility in mind and follows its